graphhopper/directions-api/docs-routing.md

-## Routing Web API Docs
+## Routing API Docs

-In order to communicate with your or [our](https://graphhopper.com/#enterprise) hosted GraphHopper server you need to understand how to use it.
+In order to communicate with the GraphHopper Directions API for Business you need to understand how to use the routing feature.

 ### An example